Brian Cox (actor): 2011–2017

-In January 2013, Cox played the title character in the series Bob Servant.
+In January 2013, Cox played the title character in the British comedy series Bob Servant.
 He said he played Servant, the creation of Dundonian author Neil Forsyth, based on memories of his late brother Charlie.
 He played Ivan Simanov in RED 2, reprising his role from the 2010 original film.
-In Blumenthal, he played the title role as the legendary playwright Harold Blumenthal who made a career out of parodying his family and died laughing at his own joke.
-He starred in Believe as the legendary Scottish football manager Sir Matt Busby who returns from retirement to coach a group of young working-class boys.
-He also starred in the psychological thriller Mindscape (original title Anna) as Sebastian, a superior in top memory detective agency Mindscape, which employs psychics to assist in solving criminal cases.
+In Blumenthal, he played the title role as the playwright Harold Blumenthal, who made a career out of parodying his family and died laughing at his own joke.
+He starred in Believe as the Scottish football manager Matt Busby, who returns from retirement to coach a group of young working-class boys.
+He also starred in the psychological thriller Mindscape (original title Anna) as Sebastian Cunningham, a superior in top memory detective agency Mindscape, which employs psychics to assist in solving criminal cases.
 He portrayed FBI director J. Edgar Hoover in The Curse of Edgar, an original docudrama based on the best-selling novel by Marc Dugain about Hoover's battle to keep power away from the Kennedys.
-In November 2013, he starred in the BBC television docudrama, An Adventure in Space and Time, about the creation of the British science-fiction series Doctor Who.
-Cox portrayed Canadian television executive Sydney Newman, the driving force behind the creation of the iconic programme.
-He appeared in Tooned, an animated cartoon about Formula One racing, as an old mechanic, and as Magnus Bain in the crime drama series Shetland (2013-2014) which was initially based on Ann Cleeves' novels.
+In November 2013, he portrayed Canadian television executive Sydney Newman, the driving force behind the creation of Doctor Who, in the BBC television docudrama An Adventure in Space and Time.
+He appeared in Tooned, an animated cartoon about Formula One racing, as an old mechanic, and as Magnus Bain in the crime drama series Shetland (2013–2014) which was initially based on Ann Cleeves' novels.

 In 2014, Cox appeared in The Anomaly as Lloyd Langham, Ian Somerhalder's father in the sci-fi thriller, who conducted nightmarish experiments on the protagonist.
 He also appeared in the documentary The Great War: The People's Story as Reverend Andrew Clark, and in BBC's Cold War spy thriller series The Game as an MI5 superior codenamed "Daddy".
 He also reprised his role in the second series of Bob Servant.

 In 2015, he starred in The Slap, an American adaptation of the Australian series based on Christos Tsiolka's novel, as Manolis Apostolou, the father of the main character played by Peter Sarsgaard.
 He appeared in the sci-fi comedy Pixels as a military heavyweight starring alongside Adam Sandler, and in the Canadian revisionist western film Forsaken as a local gang leader.
 He also starred in the short film Killing Thyme as a grumpy old man with a squandered allotment and a death wish.